Sri Lanka Nature and Wildlife

 The Sloth Bear and Leopards are found in the majority of National Parks in Sri Lanka, however, Sloth Bears are most commonly spotted between June and July in either Yala or Wasgamuwa National Parks.
 Research suggests that Yala National Park hosts the highest density of leopards in the world.

 There are also three monkey species found in Sri Lanka as well as a variety of bats, squirrels and a further twenty-six marine species located in the waters around the country.
-Blue whales and spinner and Risso’s dolphins can be found of the coasts of Mirissa and Kalpitiya.
-Black tip reef sharks are also spotted in Sri Lankan waters.
-The beaches located on the west and south coasts offer year round accommodation for endangered marine turtles who come ashore to nest.
+Blue whales and spinners and Risso’s dolphins can be found on the coasts of Mirissa and Kalpitiya.
+Blacktip reef sharks are also spotted in Sri Lankan waters.
+The beaches located on the west and south coasts offer year-round accommodation for endangered marine turtles who come ashore to nest.
 Approximately 227 bird species live in Sri Lanka, however, some people place the number at over 400.